thiippal/tankbuster/README.md

 Tankbuster is a convolutional neural net (CNN) trained to classify images according to whether they contain <a href="https://en.wikipedia.org/wiki/T-72">Soviet/Russian T-72</a> main battle tanks or not.

 Built using <a href="http://keras.io">Keras</a>, the classifier has been trained using a collection of images showing T-72 from various angles against a collection of images showing both street and natural scenes without tanks.

-The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a> class, resulting in approximately 5000 images per class.
+The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a>, resulting in approximately 5000 images for each class.

+The classifier achieves 88% accuracy on the testing set.

 ## Installation